sseanik/unsw-course-recommendations/README.md

 	* **Difficulty**:
 	* **Review**:
 * **COMP1521** - Computer System Fundamentals
- 	* **Description**: Basically an intro to lower level programming (MIPS) and lower levelish programming in C. This course helps you understand if you want to take OS, Networks, Concurrency, etc.
+ 	* **Description**: Basically an intro to lower level programming (MIPS) and lower levelish programming in C. This course helps you understand if you want to take OS, Networks, Concurrency, etc at a later stage.
 	* **Lecturer**: Sahil - Good, kinda wish I had Andrew Taylor for this
 	* **Difficulty**: Hard - That dam exam.
-Jashank has too much fun writing exams, but forgets that it is for a first year course.
-I've never had an exam writer, come into the lecture room, boast about writing the exam and then give a kinda half warning, half brag.
+Jashank has too much fun writing the exams.
+He forgets that it is for a first year course.
+I've never had an exam writer come into the lecture room, boast about writing the exam and then give a kinda half warning, half brag.
 	* **Review**: The exam for this course is why I put hard.
-It's a bloody hard course, but the pre-exam stuff is manageable and sufficiently explained.
+It's a bloody hard course, but the pre-exam stuff is manageable and sufficiently doable.
+Feels weird being 15-2-1, but I found it the hardest out of 1521, 1531 and 2521.
 * **COMP1531** - Software Engineering Fundamentals
  	* **Description**:
 	* **Lecturer**:
 	* **Difficulty**:
 	* **Review**:
 * **COMP2521** - Data Structures & Algorithms
- 	* **Description**: DSA in C, which is kinda crazy.
+ 	* **Description**: Feels like the next logical course after 1511.
+DSA in C, which is kinda crazy.
 You need to do this course ASAP, because it is a prerequisite for pretty much everything.
 Trees, Graphs, Sorting, Time Complexity, all very important theory, the practical content through labs, assignments and the exam is sufficient, not too hard, but not easy.
 	* **Lecturer**:  Ashesh - Just gotta deal with it
 	* **Difficulty**: Medium - Hard
 	* **Review**: Necessary pain, Ashesh ain't fantastic, if you did this with Hayden, wow, you lucked out.
 Do it with Hayden if you can.